-Visit Utria National Park
+Visit Utría National Park

-The bay at the entrance to the park is actually called a natural cuna, or cradle for its calm waters where the whales go to give birth.
+The bay at the entrance to the park is actually called a natural cuna, or cradle, for its calm waters where the whales go to give birth.
 Unfortunately the increased boat traffic also scares them a bit, and again I was probably a couple weeks early, so we didn’t see any whales in the bay.

 Still, the visit to the park was definitely worth it.
-We got a great talk from a park ranger about the wildlife in the area and the importance of the mangroves for the coastal ecosystem (and also a stern, lecture about how litter, particularly plastic bags, wreck havoc on sea life, especially sea turtles who think the bags are tasty jellyfish.
+We got a great talk from a park ranger about the wildlife in the area and the importance of the mangroves for the coastal ecosystem.
+He also gave us a stern lecture about how litter, particularly plastic bags, wreck havoc on sea life, especially sea turtles who think the bags are tasty jellyfish.

 Chill on the Deserted Guachalito Beach